pymedphys/pymedphys/lib/pymedphys/docs/contrib/dive/create-streamlit-exe.md

 running `poetry run pyoxidizer build install` will create a `pymedphys` binary within a `dist` directory within the repository root.

-## The use and setting up Electron
+## The use and setting up of Electron

 ### Justification